-Emily Hamilton Laux is a photographic and installation artist whose work addresses ideas about the human relationship with internal and external worlds.
-Her most recent project Beauty Versus Beauty examines the way society experiences biodiversity in the botanical world.
+Emily Hamilton Laux is an artist who uses photography and installation to address ideas about the human relationship with internal and external worlds.

-In 2017, Laux exhibited work from Beauty Versus Beauty at the Griffin Museum of Photography, the Davis Orton Gallery, the Westport Arts Center, and the Ridgefield Artists Guild.
-Her work has also been exhibited Norwalk’s ARTWorks Gallery, the Westport Historical Society, Fairfield County Bank and Simon Pearce.
-Her work is in numerous private collections.
+In 2017, Laux exhibited her work at the Griffin Museum of Photography, and numerous galleries in the Northeast, including the Davis Orton Gallery, the Westport Arts Center, and the Ridgefield Artists Guild, among others.
+Her bodies of work Invasives will on view at the Griffin Museum of Photography in the summer of 2019.

 Laux maintains a studio at Firing Circuits Studios in Norwalk, and is member of the Westport Artists Collective and the Ridgefield Guild of Artists.
 She lives in Westport, CT.

 I grew up in a family of two distinct worlds; my mother surrounded me with painting, art history and the decorative arts.
 My father, a New England outdoorsman, bequeathed a love of nature-- the wilder, the better.

 My art-making is driven by a life-long reverence for nature and my conviction that events in the natural world can be a metaphor for what is happening—or about to happen—in society.
 I am equally fascinated by the domestic environments we humans create to nurture ourselves, our families, and our dreams.

 Using photography and installation, I examine individual and collective relationships to both natural and domestic environments.
 My images are a push-pull of documentation and staged presentation.
 Part-anthropologist, scientist and set-designer, I am most excited about new ideas and connections concerning how people experience their environments, and what that means for their own psyches, and their relationships with their families, friends and larger communities.